Nagasaki45/digital-privacy-soundscape/report/report.md

 This medium dates back to the 1960s and traditionally involves the transparent editing and mixing of high quality field recording [@Truax2002; @Birchfield2005a].
 In contrast to traditional composition and studio techniques, recent studies suggest frameworks for composing soundscapes algorithmically [@Birchfield2005;  @Finney2010; @Eigenfeldt2011; @Thorogood2013].

+According to Eigenfeldt and Pasquier the four basic principles of the medium should be preserved in generative soundscape composition [-@Eigenfeldt2011]:

+- The audio materials should be recognizable.
+- The composition should invoke the listener's psychological context of the environment.
+- The composer understanding of the environment should be mirrored by the composition.
+- The resulted soundscape should enhance our understanding of the world.

 Choosing audio sources for a generative soundscape composition is an interesting topic addressed by the literature.
 A common strategy is to search for audio samples by metadata in databases such as _freesound_[^freesound].
 The search might query a specific or semantically similar tag [@Thorogood2013], geo-location [@Finney2010], or expected spectral characteristics [@Eigenfeldt2011].
 Other examples include using user uploaded media samples from their daily lives [@Birchfield2005].